- Dr. Jeff Doolittle

 Reliability is based on the frequency of interactions with someone and the consistency for them to behave as expected.

-Intimacy requires being personal and the willingness to have a courageous conversation.
+Transparency (vulnerability) requires being personal and the willingness to have a courageous conversation.

-Self-orientation relates to the amount of focus placed on oneself versus the emphasis placed on the other person.
+Humility (self-orientation) relates to the amount of focus placed on oneself versus the emphasis placed on the other person.
 A High degree of self-orientation creates significant distrust with others.

+A critical blind spot for many executives is the importance of their knowledge and technical competence in the areas they lead.
 Although leaders are not expected to be all-knowing and possess the competence to perform the tasks of every job in a company, a leader can enhance the perceptions of others through training, education, and experience.
-A critical blind spot for many executives is the importance of their knowledge and technical competence in the areas they lead.

 What is Leadership Goodwill?

-Studies suggest that leadership goodwill may be the most crucial element of credibility, especially among leader-follower relationships with frequent interactions.
+Evidence suggests leadership goodwill may be the most crucial element of credibility, especially among leader-follower relationships with frequent interactions.

 Leaders display and create goodwill by being: